G-groups of Cohen-Macaulay Rings with $n$-Cluster Tilting Objects: Preliminaries

 \vs

 (b) If $0\ra F(Y')\ra X\ra F(Y'')\ra 0$ is exact in $\X$, then $X\cong F(Y)$ for some $Y$ in $\mathcal{Y}$.
 That is, $\mathcal{Y}$ is closed under extensions in $\X$.

 \end{definition}

-We note any abelian category is an exact category and that $\proj A$, with the conflations taken to be the sequences that are exact in $\Mod A$, is an exact category which is not abelian.
+We note any abelian category is an exact category.
+Moreover, $\proj A$ is an exact category, where the conflations are taken to be the sequences that are exact in $\Mod A$.
+Note that $\proj A$ is an exact category which is not abelian.

 \vs

 We will need the following notions as they pertain to exact categories.

 \begin{definition} $\mathcal{Y}$ denotes an exact category.